 This is a more mountainous route, more difficult than the previous ones, but simple for people accustomed to hiking.
 We are facing one of the most complete and beautiful hiking trails in the province of Alicante.
 In this circular route we will discover a multitude of contrasts, from the shadow of the north face to the bright south face, open to the Mediterranean.
 Passing through the magical Forat, a natural tunnel that crosses the mountain.
 And we will visit the ruins of the Fort of Bernia.
 A hiking trail in Alicante that you can not miss.

-Difficulty: depends on the chosen route
+Difficulty: depends on the chosen hike.

 The Natural Park of Carrascar de la Font Roja, in Alcoi, is one of the favorite destinations for hiking enthusiasts in Alicante.
 Once in the visitor center, next to the sanctuary, we can choose to take one of the multiple hiking trails in the park.
 There are different difficulties, some suitable for children.
 I recommend especially the Senda de las Carboneras (narrow path through the forest).
 And if you feel strong enough to do so, climb up to the top of the Menejador (name of the mountain), to enjoy its breathtaking views.